NateKong/ContainerQoS/README.md

 This simulation creates:
   1 host
   5 VMs
-  100 containers
+  10 containers

-Each container runs one cloudlet (application)
+  100 requests

-Each cloudlet will require a different bandwidth and have a different priority
+Each container has a priority and is assumed to run one application Each request will require a different bandwidth

 Traffic be scheduled based off of priority.